James Galloway Weir

-1885 he was claiming to be a manufacturer and in truth may have had some input to the machines design because of on Youtube with a Raymond walking foot pre 1860 sewing machine. that he states that he made machines is possibly true later on in his career but no one has yet ascertained positive proof that he made any that he made sewing machines for Queen Victoria!
+1885 he was claiming to be a manufacturer and in truth he did have had some input to the machines design, but on Youtube with a Raymond walking foot pre 1860 sewing machine.

+that he states that he made machines is true later on in his career but no one has yet ascertained positive proof that he made any that he made sewing machines for Queen Victoria!
 As an importer it would seem like a whole different profession.
 Few importers bother to